Satellite Image Analysis with fast.ai for Disaster Recovery

 Once we built the model with pre-existing weights we continued training it on the xView2 data.
 This allowed us to achieve improved accuracy, whilst saving computation time compared to building a model from scratch.

-We further expedited the training of the damage assessment model by using a 7th channel for identifying the location of the building in an image.
+We further expedited the training of the damage assessment model by using the 7th channel for identifying the location of the building in an image.